seansolari/expam/docs/source/tutorials/classify.rst

   .. code-block:: console

-    $ expam run -db my_database -d /path/to/sample_one.fq --out sample_one
+    $ expam classify -db my_database -d /path/to/sample_one.fq --out sample_one

 * In :code:`./sample_one`, there will be a :code:`phy` subdirectory containing three files: